jsy10/DSQ-Restaurant/README.md

 ## Introduction

 For this project I was assigned to create the back-end, using Node.js & MongoDB, of an online delivery application that allows guest-users to view items & submit orders.
-I made a database in http://mongodb.com with 2 collections, 1 for menus that contains 4 document (id, name, category, price) and 1 for the orders that contains 8 documents
+I made a database in http://mongodb.com with 2 collections, 1 for menu that contains 4 document (id, name, category, price) and 1 for the orders that contains 8 documents
 (id, name, address, order, price, payment, createdAt, updatedAt).

+## Build Instructions

+To initiate this project you need to have Node.js (npm) installed, mongoose-npm (https://www.npmjs.com/package/mongoose) and express-npm (https://www.npmjs.com/package/express).
+To run the code write (npm run serve) which start the Serveron port 3000, and then connects to MongoDB (my DB is public for any IP).
+The routes that are availiabe are:
+1). / for welcoming you to the restaurant,
+2). /menu for Menu,
+3). /menu/currency Currency is a parametr,
+4). /orders for mechant to review orders and
+5). /ordering to place an order

 ## Menu